jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 While the variables named in ``co_cellvars`` are new blank cells created in the called frame, those in ``co_freevars`` are from the closure array in the ``function``.
-This involves making a copying that array (of references) on every call.
+This involves copying that array (of references) on every call.
 We could save storage and data movement by referring to the closure in the function.